eidietrich/graphic-story-mt-economy/NOTES.md

 Have questions about the stories behind these trends?
 We do too -- and plan to dig into several of them as the Long Streets Project continues.
 We'd love to hear from you at staff@longstreetmt.com if you want to encourage us to look into something specific or if you have insight worth sharing.
 Sign up for our email newsletter if you want to follow along, too -- the next installment will discuss some of the things these numbers can't tell you.

 [NEWSLETTER SUBSCRIBE BOX]

+# Build processs, prepping for Pym distribution

+Target: Directory of bundled .html files and assets ready to SFTP up to wordpress site for embedding via Pym

+TODO - automate this

+Use template.html in graphic-design folder to build a "preview" graphic --> copy resulting .html to dist-indiv
+--> copy graphics folder to dist-indiv/assets/graphics (should avoid need to change link paths)